Ezibenroc/PyRoaringBitMap/README.rst

 Note: this installation method requires a recent C compiler like GCC.

-Supported systems:

-- Linux and MacOS: Python 2.7 or Python 3.4 or higher.
-- Windows: Python 3.4 or higher.
+Supported systems: Linux, MacOS or Windows, Python 3.5 or higher.
+Note that pyroaring might still work with older Python versions, but they are not tested anymore.

 To install pyroaring on your local account, use the following command: